 Document Status Description LDS Milestone Reg.
-19 stage Revised estimated or achieved date LDS Milestone Submission to Secretary of State (Reg 22) Revised estimated or achieved date for submission to SoS (Reg 22) LDS Milestone Adoption date Revised estimated or achieved date of adoption Core Strategy DPD Sets the vision, objectives and Core Strategy for the development of the area February 2012 April 2012 April 2012 September 2012 November 2012 July 2014 between October and De 2010.
-A further round oversion) and published for Progress on the Core Strategy: Progress has been made on this document despite slippage occurring from the overall timetable.
+19 stage Revised estimated or achieved date LDS Milestone Submission to Secretary of State (Reg 22) Revised estimated or achieved date for submission to SoS (Reg 22) LDS Milestone Adoption date Revised estimated or achieved date of adoption Core Strategy DPD Sets the vision, objectives and Core Strategy for the development of the area February 2012 April 2012 April 2012 September 2012 November 2012 February 2014 between October and D 2010.
+A further round version) and published t in xxx 2012.
+Following Progress on the Core Strategy: Progress has been made on this document despite slippage occurring from the overall timetable.
 An initial consultation (Issues and Options) was undertaken between October and December 2007 and following the change in regulations in 2008, a revised version of the Regulation 25 Core Strategy consultation took place between August and October 2010.
 A further round of consultation on the Alternative Development Strategy options (under Reg.
 25) also took place between June and August 2011.
 A preferred option report (publication version) and published for consultation under Regulation 19.
-Following considering the responses to this, a submission version of the Core Strategy (under Regulation 22) was submitted to the SoS in September 2012.
-The hearing sessions of the EiP were held in January 2014.
-A revised adopted date has been estimated as achievable in July 2014, dependent on further advice from the Planning Inspector.
-Proposals Map DPD To illustrate the Core Strategy and DPD policies February 2012 April 2012 April 2012 September 2012 To follow Core Strategy process To follow Core Strategy process Progress on the Propos sals Map: This s DPD follows the same ti metable of production as the Core Strategy ··· Housing and Economic Development DPD Provides detailed policy coverage on housing and economic development issues.
-September 2008 September 2014 August 2009 October 2015 August 2010 June 2016 and due to undertaking suspension and therefore rogress on the Housing and Economic Development DPD: This DPD has slipped slightly from the initial LDS, which was mainly due to the extended period of waiting for the publication of RSS due to undertaking work on the evidence baseline, and the Core Strategy both of which are central to the DPD.
-Further slippage has taken place due to the Core Strategy Examination uspension and therefore delayed hearing sessions.
-A new timetable has been outlined above to take account of these issues and it is anticipated that these revised dates will tie in suitably with the roduction of the Core Strategy.
+Following considering the responses to this, a submission version of the Core Strategy (under Regulation 22) was submitted to the SoS in xxx 2012.
+Following advice from the Inspector, the Examination process is currently subject to a suspension period and is due to resume in July 2013.
+A revised adopted date has been estimated as achievable in February 2014, dependent on further advice from the Planning Inspector.
+Proposals Map DPD To illustrate the Core Strategy and DPD policies February 2012 April 2012 April 2012 September 2012 November 2012 February 2014 Progress on the Propo osals Map: Thi s DPD follows the same ti metable of production as the Core Strateg у.
+Housing and Economic Development DPD Provides detailed policy coverage on housing and economic development issues.
+September 2008 November 2013 August 2009 December 2014 August 2010 August 2015 and due to undertaking Progress on the Housing and Economic Development DPD: This DPD has slipped slightly from the initial LDS, which was mainly due to the extended period of waiting for the publication of RSS and due to undertaking work on the evidence baseline, and the Core Strategy both of which are central to the DPD.
+Further slippage has taken place due to the Core Strategy Examination uspension.
+A new timetable has been outlined above to take account of these issues and it is anticipated that these revised dates will tie in suitably with the production of the Core Strategy.